Born in the heart of Flanders Fields

 25 years of growth, gaining expertise and exploring new markets make us reflect on past achievements and look forward to future developments.
 But it’s also the perfect occasion for a big birthday party!
 Together with our employees and customers we build the world’s biggest ever ‘croquembouche’.
 The gigantic pièce montée makes a banquet for everyone to feast on.

-EM Biscuits enters Poppies
+EM Biscuits becomes part of the Poppies group

 With a new century comes a new selection of companies to strengthen the Poppies group.
 EM Biscuits is located in the Flemish city of Wevelgem, and specialises in Flemish “carré confiture” or apricot lattice slices and “frangitarte” or almond-flavoured slices.